 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of residents given antipsychotic drugs.
-These drugs are used to treat a variety of medical conditions, such as cognitive disorders.
+This tells you the percentage of patients given antipsychotic drugs.
+These medications are used for several conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication